SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 - #### Array

-  The number of elements in an arrays **should** not be limited in any way, though a it's recomended to keep that number resonable in respects to memory usage, file size and parsing times.
+  The number of elements in an arrays **should** not be limited in any way, though a it's recommended to keep that number reasonable in respects to memory usage, file size and parsing times.

   Arrays **should** also not be limited to just one data type.
-If limiting the data in an array is needed it's recomended to validate the SKON with a [SKEMA](#) definition, as SKEMA allows for limiting of data types in an array.
+If limiting the data in an array is needed it's recommended to validate the SKON with a [SKEMA](#) definition, as SKEMA allows for limiting of data types in an array.

 - #### Map

-  Like with arrays the number of key-value pairs **should** not be limited in any way, but when writing SKON it's recomended to keep the number of elements reasonable.
+  Like with arrays the number of key-value pairs **should** not be limited in any way, but when writing SKON it's recommended to keep the number of elements reasonable.

 ## Syntax

 Every value in SKON **should** end with a comma.
 Even if it's the last element in an array or a map.
+This is to keep the grammar contaxt-free.

 This will be reflected in the syntax examples below.

 ### String
 ---